koga73/front-end-frameworks/README.md

 # Front-end frameworks "Rosetta Stone"

-This repo demonstrates the same front-end built with React, Angular 10, AngularJS, and Vue
+This repo demonstrates the same front-end built with React, Angular, and Vue

 ## React: